Installation

 1. Install Packages

-Install the core package, admin panel, and database adapter:
+Install the runtime, admin panel, and database adapter:

 Create a nextly.config.ts file in your project root: